Contextual Knowledge Pursuit for Faithful Visual Synthesis: Visual Synthesis

 \section{\ourframework Visual Synthesis}

 This section elaborates the diverse synthesis by changing the in-context instruction to show the adaptability of \ourframework.
-Furthermore, we visualize additional samples of \ourframework synthesis by instructions in manuscript Section~\ref{sec:language_model_instruction} to further validate the image quality and faithfulness of our framework.
-We then show the \ourframework video synthesis embedded with Stable Video Diffusion.
+Furthermore, we visualize additional \ourframework video synthesis on Stable Video Diffusion to further show the extensibility of our framework.
+We then evaluate the image synthesis quality of \ourframework synthesis compared to direct GPT-4 recaptioning.